 — Midwest Book Review

-Fabulous…Connoisseurs, experts, princes, and movie starts reveal their experience of possessing emeralds in these pages.
+Fabulous…Connoisseurs, experts, princes, and movie stars reveal their experience of possessing emeralds in these pages.

 Joanna Hardy is an independent gemologist and jewelry specialist, formerly of De Beers, Philips, and Sothebys.
 She lectures widely and writes for many international magazines and newspapers.